-The Project Priority List may be amended during the year for declarations of emergencies designated by the Governor.
+The Project Priority List may be amended during the year for declarations of emergencies designated by the Governor or the Secretary of the Energy and Environment Cabinet.
 An emergency project might involve an unanticipated failure requiring immediate attention to protect public health.
 The emergency project must meet all eligibility and loan requirements, but the additional public review and comment requirement may be waived.
 The EPA must approve these deviations.